 - a) Registration fee and Examination fee is paid online. - b) The facility is available to the candidates appearing through Accredited Institutes and not for direct applicants.
-However, the facility is available to a candidate who might have completed lower level as a direct candidate and wishing to appear for immediate higher level through Accredited Institutes. - c) The facility is not available to those candidates who might be appearing through Accredited institute but have cleared lower level prior to the preceding exam (e.g. if a candidate has passed 'A' Level Exam in Jan, 2022, he would be eligible for this facility in case he wishes to appear for 'B' Level Examinations in July, 2022 through Accredited Institute.
-If, however, he had passed 'A' Level prior to Jan., 2022 Exams, this facility would not be available to him). - d) This facility would also not be available to the candidate opting for Level jumping (e.g. from 'O' to 'B' or 'A' to 'C' Levels).
+However, the facility is available to a candidate who might have completed lower level as a direct candidate and wishing to appear for immediate higher level through Accredited Institutes. - c) The facility is available to those candidates who might be appearing through Accredited institute but have cleared lower level prior to the preceding exam (e.g. if a candidate has passed 'A' Level Exam in Jan, 2023, he would be eligible for this facility in case he wishes to appear for IT Application Engineer ('B' Level -IT) Examinations in July, 2023 through Accredited Institute.
+If, however, he had passed 'A' Level prior to Jan., 2023 Exams, this facility would not be available to him).

+d) This facility would also not be available to the candidate opting for Level jumping (e.g. from 'O' to 'B' or 'A' to 'C' Levels).